40843245/terminal-tutorial/terminal/Bash terminal/tutorial/CH3 -- enable and disable Bash functionality.md

   + enable and disable functionality
   + look at all functionalites are turned on or off
+  + look at one functionality is turned on or off

 ## CH3-1 -- enable and disable Bash functionality
 ### set